 See the list of Custom Syntax Coloring Schemes available for download.

-Important: The custom syntax coloring schemes listed on this web site will work with EditPad Pro 7.x.x and PowerGREP 4.x.x only.
-If you are using older versions, you can download custom syntax coloring schemes within the software, as follows:
+Important: The custom syntax coloring schemes listed on this web site only work with EditPad Lite 8.x.x and EditPad Pro 8.x.x.
+If you are using an older version of EditPad Pro or if you are using PowerGREP, RegexBuddy, or RegexMagic, then you can download custom syntax coloring schemes within the software, as follows:

 While many text editors support some form of syntax coloring, none do so in a way as flexible as EditPad Pro.
 Most other text editors allow you to customize keywords and delimiters for common programming language constructs.
 This effectively limits their use to standard programming languages.